-We want everyone to enjoy their experience as part of the team and for us the “fun” comes in the form of setting aggressive goals and working hard every practice so we have the opportunity to achieve those goals.
+We want everyone to enjoy their experience as part of the team and for us the “fun” comes in the form of setting aggressive goals and working hard every practice to achieve those goals.
 It’s not about playing around on the river for a couple of hours and having laughs with your friends.
 It’s about setting challenging goals, putting in the work, and achieving them.

 It is expected that everyone on the team understand the level at which we practice & compete and approaches participation on the team accordingly.
 If practicing & competing at a varsity level is not something you are looking for, you will probably not enjoy your time on the rowing team.

 If you have tried other sports, but have not found the right fit for you, rowing may be the sport you have been looking for all along.
 If you are ready to put in the effort everyday to become the best that you can be, we would love to have you join us!